nxbt/dungeon-game/README.md

 * Lighting using a similar algorithm to visibility polygons.
 * Rework Pathing.
 Use limited Vision in pathfinding?
 * Add a System of known Entities for each Dynamic Entity.
+* Add "Sounds" that entities can pick up.